jh3nd3rs0n/jargyle/README.md

 ```

-### 4. 14.
-Miscellaneous Notes
+## 5. Miscellaneous Notes

-The following are miscellaneous notes in regards to running Jargyle.
+The following are miscellaneous notes regarding Jargyle.

-#### 4. 14.
-1. Multiple Settings of the Same Name

-If a setting of the same name appears more than once in the configuration file or on the command line, then only the last setting of the same name is recognized.

-#### 4. 14.
-2. The Comment Attribute
+### 5. 1.
+The Comment Attribute

 When using an existing configuration file to create a new configuration file, any XML comments from the existing configuration file cannot be transferred to the new configuration file.
 To preserve comments  from one configuration file to the next configuration file, the `comment` attribute can be used in certain XML elements.
 You can use the `comment` attribute in the following XML elements: